gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 (`org.apache.hadoop.fs.s3a.AwsSignerInitializer`) class to be specified.

 #### Usage of the Signers
-Signers can be set at a per-service level (S3, etc) or a common signer for all services.
+Signers can be set at a per service level(S3, dynamodb, etc) or a common signer for all services.

 ```xml